First Time in Tokyo: Where to Go and Things to Do

 2. Explore Tokyo’s Food Culture in Tsukiji Market

-The biggest wholesale market in the world, Tsukiji Fish Market (築地市場) has been relocated to Toyosu now, however the outer market of Tsukiji remains in the same location with a lot of shops and restaurants.
-Visitors can enjoy the authentic and viby atmosphere of the old market, and taste delicious fresh seafood dishes brought straight from Toyosu Market.
+The biggest wholesale market in the world, Tsukiji Fish Market (築地市場) has been relocated to Toyosu now, however the outer market of Tsukiji remains in the same location with vibrant atmosphere with shops, food stalls and restaurants.
+Visitors can enjoy the authentic and enthusiastic atmosphere of the old market, and taste delicious food including fresh seafood!

 3. Visit Observatories for Skyscraper Views